MsAPotter/gaydar-api/README.md

 ## Route Planning

-See Route Planning xls for original route planning
+See Route Planning xlsx for original route planning

 ## Issues

-The code to access all the reveiws for one particular accommodation listing is still incomplete. *See the Review controller for findReviewsForOneLodging
+The code to access all the reveiws for one particular accommodation listing is still incomplete. *See the Review controller for findReviewsForOneLodging*

 ## How to fork a repository